fredo514/mcu_library/README.md

 * **Libs**: Common application level libraries
 * **Drivers**: Common external devices drivers

-Although not directly the goal of this project, drivers for external devices or stacks and general libraries using the Open MCU Library HAL are also included.
+Although not directly the goal of this project, drivers for external devices or common stacks and general libraries using the Open MCU Library HAL are also included (TODO: split into a sepatate repo?).

-## Use Instructions
+## How To Use This Library
 ### HAL
 In a module that needs to use a HAL library, simply `#include` the desired HAL header file (e.g. gpio.h).